dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-changelog.md

 ---

 ## dbt Cloud v1.1.34 (September 1, 2021)
 We’ve just launched our beta for supporting environment variables in dbt Cloud.
 Environment variables are exciting because they allow you to clone private packages.
-If you’re interested in joining the beta join the #beta-feedback-for-env-vars channel in dbt Slack.
+If you’re interested in joining the beta, check out the #beta-feedback-for-env-vars channel in dbt Slack for more information.

 #### Performance improvements and enhancements
 Our IDE SQL drawer got a fresh new look, and it now has improved accessibility.